kgateway-dev/kgateway.io/content/docs/_index.md

 title: Welcome
 ---

 Welcome to the documentation for the {{< reuse "docs/snippets/product-name.md" >}} open source project!

+Explore the following sections to get started:

 {{< cards >}}
   {{< card link="quickstart" title="Quickstart" >}}